sidmulajkar/sidsblog/sidmulajkar/content/projects.md

 ------------------------------------------------------------------------------
 ### Netflix-Clone-Using-React

 Basic Netflix Clone created to understand the concepts of react.
-The stack that is being used: **React(custom hooks, context, portals),Firebase (Firestore/Auth),Compound & styled components**.
+The stack that is being used: **React(custom hooks, context, portals),Firebase(Firestore/Auth),Compound & styled components**.
 I thought to make everything static (movies, series, shows, ...) but then I found this really cool **TMDB API** through which you can pull data of most popular movies, top rated shows, what’s trending, collections, lists and much more.

-**Technologies**: React(Compound Components), Firebase, Tmdb Api, Git
+**Technologies**:React(Compound Components), Firebase, Tmdb Api, Git

 **Link**: [https://github.com/sidmulajkar/netflix-clone-using-react](https://github.com/sidmulajkar/netflix-clone-using-react)